 Your Kitchen Checklist:

-- Fat, oil and grease - leave to cool/harden in a container and then scrape into your food waste recycling or put them in the bin
+- Fats, oil and grease – if you can’t reuse it, leave to cool /harden and then scrape into your food waste recycling or put it in the bin

 - Peelings - put any waste food and peelings into your food waste recycling or put them in the bin

-Please check with your local Council/waste contractor for info on how to dispose of used fat, oil and grease and food recycling in your area.
+- Please check with your local Council/waste contractor for info on how to dispose of used fats, oil and grease and food recycling in your area.